-- 3.10 Overall, PEPs and other high risk customers represent a relatively small proportion of the total customer base of Banks.
-Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships. - 3.11 The number of new high risk customers on-boarded, as a proportion of all new customers on-boarded, increased in 2019 compared to 2018. - 3.12 Banks also reported that they review the customer risk assessment and CDD information for all high risk (including higher risk PEPs) relationships at least annually.
+- 3.11 The number of new high risk customers on-boarded, as a proportion of all new customers on-boarded, was relatively steady in 2020 compared to 2019.
+Some Banks also reported an increased risk rating for some existing customers (to high risk) in the period due to internal changes in risk ratings applied to specific country risk factors. - 3.12 Banks also reported that they review the customer risk assessment and CDD information for all high risk (including higher risk PEPs) relationships at least annually.